himalayasharma/missing-semester-solutions/solutions/lecture-3-solutions.markdown

     ![Scroll down to the bottom of the 'Startup' tab](/images/Windows-terminal-3.jpg "Scroll down to the bottom of the 'Startup' tab.")

     - Close 'Windows Terminal' and restart the application.

+1. Download our [basic vimrc](/2020/files/vimrc) and save it to `~/.vimrc`.
+Read through the well-commented file (using Vim!), and observe how Vim looks and behaves slightly differently with the new config.
+   {: .fw-500 }

+   Self-explanatory.